MCOs → MCO Coverage

 Leverage Existing Relationships

-- Inventory the existing relationships between the state Medicaid agency, state public health agency, and state MCOs.
+• Understand the existing relationships among the Medicaid agency, state health department, and MCOs.
 Existing relationships can be an opening for discussions on MCO engagement with the National DPP lifestyle change program and can lead to essential links to MCO leadership.

-- Identify a point of contact at each MCO.
-This could be individuals working in population health, community health, or utilization and care management departments at the MCO.
+• Identify points of contact at each MCO.
+This could be individuals working in population health, community health, or utilization and care management departments.
+A description of common divisions or roles within MCOs is provided in the MCO Functional Units section below.

-- States have found it useful to work with the state Medicaid agency, especially if only MCOs with a Medicaid contract are being contacted.
-The state Medicaid agency provides a natural access point to establish contact with MCOs and can result in the ability to speak directly with MCO Medical Directors, who often interface regularly with the state Medicaid agency.
+• State health departments have found it useful to work with the Medicaid agency, especially if only MCOs with a Medicaid contract are being contacted.
+The Medicaid agency provides a natural access point to establish contact with MCOs and can result in the ability to speak directly with MCO medical directors and/or MCO executive leadership, who often interface regularly with the Medicaid agency.

 Leverage Associations